klaemo/s3-website/Readme.md

 ## s3-website

 Easily publish static websites to Amazon S3.
+TLS encryption can be enabled via Cloudfront.

 Creates a bucket with the specified name and enables static website hosting on it.
 Also, sets up a public-read bucket policy.